As online video becomes more and more popular, broadcasters are getting on board and creating monetizable video content.

 This system is fully integrated and supports both the pay-per-view video monetization model and recurring subscriptions.

 One of the best features of Dacast’s InPlayer paywall is multi-currency support.
 Our internal metrics show that multi-currency support is one of the most popular features for users of the Dacast paywall.
 This feature allows you to engage your global audience and maximize revenue.

-We understand that advertising is one of the most important aspects of a business, especially one that is focusing on online video content.
-It is important to note that we also know inundations of heavyweight, annoying advertisements increasingly cause viewers to adopt ad blockers.
-Thankfully, you’ve come to learn that there is a great alternative: video monetization with paywalls.
-Dacast’s live streaming and video hosting platform makes it easy to deliver and monetize OTT video content.
+Dacast’s live streaming and video hosting platform makes it easy to deliver and monetize online video content.
 With Dacast, our paywall is very easy to use and you’re always 100% in control of your video content.
 Through our partnership with InPlayer, we can offer your business a solution that fits your needs.